 Once you run an experiment, dig into the Results page to learn how users respond to your experiment.

-For more information, see these KB articles:
+For more information, see these Optimizely Knowledge Base articles:

-Full Stack does not currently support retroactive results calculation.
+Optimizely feature tests do not currently support retroactive results calculation.

 Feature rollouts help you launch new features using a feature flag.
 When you use rollouts, Optimizely doesn't send an impression, so no extra network traffic is generated and no results are attached.
 To measure the impact of a feature, run a feature test instead.